Cost of UK asylum system hits record £5.38bn

 The total covers all Home Office asylum costs, including direct cash support and accommodation, plus wider staffing and other related migration and border activity.

-The figure does not include the cost of operations responding to Channel crossings, intercepting migrants as they make the journey to the UK.
+The figure does not include the cost of operations launched to intercept Channel crossings by migrants – although the majority of people who arrive in the UK by this route do apply for asylum.

-Although the majority of migrants entering the UK in this manner do then end up in the asylum system, data suggests.
+Separate data published on Thursday showed a total of 133,409 people were waiting for an initial decision on an asylum application in the UK at the end of September 2024.